 - Riverside Library every Saturday during term time, 10am-11am

 - Alvaston Library every Saturday during term time, 10.30am-11.30am

 - Mickleover Library every Thursday during term time, 5pm-6pm

 Following a 20 week programme they will learn:

 - The basics of computer programming using Scratch

 - How to create computer games and animations

 Who can join?

-- Sessions are open to children aged nine to 13
+- Sessions are open to children aged eight to 13

 - Children must be a member of the library to take part but it is really easy to join.
 Just ask a member of staff or visit our how to join page.